Scamper10/EchoTweaks/README.md

 Have a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle.

-(Basically just do it until you can't anymore.)
+(Basically either just do it until you can't anymore, or, if you want to be interesting, get one of every color.)